 4.4.1.
 Gate-defined electron guiding in ballistic bilayer graphene.
-Early designs of quantum nanostructures in mono- and bilayer graphene confined the charge carriers by physically etching the graphene sheet [150, 151, 152].
-This method allowed to observe some quantum confinement effects in graphene, but in-
+Early designs of quantum nanostructures in mono- and bilayer graphene confined the charge carriers by physically etching the graphene sheet [174, 175, 176].
+This method allowed to observe some quantum confinement effects in graphene, but introducing hard wall boundaries by etching is intrinsically flawed.
+Edge disorder and, consequently, randomly localised states along the sample edges are inevitable, leading to a loss of coherence and control of the charge carriers' degrees of freedom.